MalekKamel/RxRequester/README.md

 ### Retrying The Request
 You can retry the request in any error handler class by calling `HttpExceptionInfo.retryRequest()`.
-This is very useful when you receive `401` error, after you call the refresh token API inside the handler, you can retry the request again without interrupting the user.
+This is very useful when you receive `401` indicating the token was EXPIRED.
+To fix the issue, call the refresh token API inside the handler, then retry the request again without interrupting the user.
 For more, look at `TokenExpiredHandler` in sample module.

 ### Best Practices
 - [ ] Setup `RxRequester` only once in `BaseViewModel` and reuse in the whole app.